-Black Pear eSP (Electronic Shared Plans) is the system that runs the EPaCCS (Electronic Palliative Care Co-ordination Systems) service.
-Black Pear eSP is now a GPSoC listed service which means it is now centrally funded.
+Black Pear Core (formerly eSP - Electronic Shared Plans) is the system that runs the EPaCCS (Electronic Palliative Care Co-ordination Systems) service.
+Black Pear Core is now a GPSoC listed service which means it is now centrally funded.
 The Contract for EPaCCS was renewed through GPSoC on Sep 20th 2018 for all Worcestershire CCGs so all GP Surgeries can continue to use this service.

 All GP Practices should already have completed most of the tasks within the checklist below as part of the deployment in 2016.
 However you may have new users or users who have forgotten their Black Pear password.
 Contact the Black Pear support desk to request new licenses.
 Forgotten passwords can be reset from the Pyrusium login box.